 Benefits :

-- Rapid Absorption: Smoking CBD allows for rapid absorption into the bloodstream through the lungs, meaning the effects are felt almost immediately.
+- Rapid absorption: Smoking CBD allows for rapid absorption into the bloodstream through the lungs, meaning the effects are felt almost immediately.

 Disadvantages:

-Infuse CBD
+Infuse the CBD

 Benefits :